-Yesterday something started that I can recall from memory only in the distant past.
-There’s a particular experience that comes vividly to mind and links my present moment to a past that seems to me at my current age almost mythically remote.
+Yesterday something touched my present that I can recall only from the distant past.
+It’s a particular experience that was called today vividly to mind and links my present moment to a past that seems to me at my current age almost mythically remote.
 In the memory I am a young man, late teens or early twenties at most.
 I’m standing on the road leading from the family home to the county road — a distance of about a quarter-mile.
 The entire landscape is white and I’m bundled up headed to some destination I don’t remember.
 I remember only one thing in that winter scene: the Chinook.

 I stand perfectly still in that vast whiteness feeling a warm wind on my face.
 It’s like the light touch of a hand, like a caress.
 I stand with my eyes open, feeling the wind on my face as I’m transfixed by the sensation.
 It’s the eruption of a completely different reality into my experience of the moment.
 The wind is warm against my cheeks and forehead.
 It carries a scent of its own, a fragrance of melting snow.
 In that instance winter becomes something entirely other.
 It ceases to be something one deals with under duress and becomes a transition to the return of life, to Spring.

 The Chinook started last night.
 I was busy working downstairs and heard things fluttering about outside.
 We so rarely have wind here worth any special notice that my attention was piqued but not enough to prompt any nocturnal investigation.
 Temperatures have been mild over the past week — unseasonably so, in point of fact — so I thought it just a spot of bluster in what has been a stretch of wet weather.
 But when I opened the blinds this morning I saw the patio lay bare before me that two weeks ago presented to view a seamless white over a foot deep.
 A look out the windows at the front of the house revealed patches of lawn showing here and there where a few days before there had been only the blank stare of snow.
 Suddenly it dawned on me: the Chinook has come.